h3poteto/slack-rage/README.md

 ```

 You have to prepare Web server to receive webhook from Slack Event API.
 So please run this docker image in your server, and assign DNS, like `slack-rage.example.com`.
-And please set it to RequestURL in Event Subscriptions.
+And please set it to RequestURL in Event Subscriptions, and enable Events.

 ![event-subscription](./readme/event-subscription.png)